LeeReindeer/SimpleNote/README.md

-# Todo
+# SimpleNote
-A todo-list app.Simple,but useful.
+A note app.Simple,but useful.
 # Features
 - click to edit
 - long click to Markdown preview